 Under the terms of its Bylaws, grant agreements and the Contract, the WTC Captive is authorized, and at certain times required, to evaluate the purchase of assumption reinsurance.
 Assumption reinsurance would provide the Company the ability to reinsure some or all of its obligations.
 With the resolution of essentially all claims against the Company's insureds, together with the reopening of the VCF, WTC Captive undertook its first such evaluation in 2013.
 Through the summer, WTC Captive undertook a competitive process to secure assumption reinsurance proposals.
 A Request for Proposal was developed, and eight global insurers were invited to compete for the opportunity.
 Two proposals were received, with one of the proposals offering terms most closely aligned with the Company's goals.
-These goals are straightforward: increased limits of financial protection for all insureds within a transaction structure that benefits all insureds while harming none; comparable coverage terms to the existing Contract; true assumption reinsurance that assigns all rights and obligation of the WTC Captive under the Contract to the new insurer; a demonstrated understanding by the assuming insurer of the unique provisions of the Contract; and an insurer who can provide long-term financial security for the WTC Captive's insureds.
+These goals are straightforward: increased limits of financial protection for all insureds within a transaction structure that benefits all insureds while harming none; comparable coverage terms to the existing Contract; true assumption reinsurance that assigns all rights and obligations of the WTC Captive under the Contract to the new insurer; a demonstrated understanding by the assuming insurer of the unique provisions of the Contract; and an insurer who can provide long-term financial security for the WTC Captive's insureds.
 While the transaction was under regulatory review by NYSDFS and FEMA in November 2013, concerns raised by some members of Congress and by advocates for first responders put the transaction on hold.
 The transaction remains pending regulatory approval.
+The likelihood of completing the transaction decreases with the passage of time, it having been over a year since the scheduled closing date.